Essential Fulfilment of the Karmic Imperative / Orna Ben Dor

 An example can be found in the Old Testament with Jacob, the physical and spiritual forefather of the Hebrew Nation.
 In order to achieve his mission Jacob had to cheat his father and his brother Esau and deprive the latter of his seniority and obtain the blessing of his father.
 By doing so he caused Esau injustice and great pain.
 Moreover, Jacob, in his commitment to be the father of the nation, also cheated Laban, the father of his two wives, when he left him with all his possessions.

 In the case of Jacob, the result of his necessary immorality was his struggle with the angel, a struggle from which he emerged limping, wounded in his thigh; in other words, the results of his actions “descended to the limbs.”

-This article is based on a biography workshop which was presented by Mr. Tzvi Briger, biographical counselorand Anthroposophy scholar, in Haifa, Israel, 2011.
+* This article is based on a biography workshop which was presented by Mr. Tzvi Briger, biographical counselor and Anthroposophy scholar, in Haifa, Israel, 2011.

 In his studies T. Briger relates to things said by Rudolf Steiner, the founder of Anthroposophy, in his various lectures, articles and books.
-For T. Briger, Steiner’s doctrine forms the basis of further research.
+For T. Briger, Steiner’s doctrine forms the basis for further research.
 He creates new and creative links which were not necessarily formed by Steiner, but are based on his words.

-I have edited and reorganized Tzvi Briger’s words from the workshop recordings, and therefore I naturally am responsible for any mistake or misunderstanding this essay may contain.
+I have edited and reorganized Tzvi Briger’s words from the workshop recordings and therefore I naturally am responsible for any mistake or misunderstanding this essay may contain.